Uniform Q & A

 Q: Can I wear my CAP Uniform to school?

-A: No, except for special situations authorized by CAP.
+A: No, except for special situations authorized by Civil Air Patrol.
 CAP Uniforms are not to be worn except for CAP meetings and approved activities.

 Q: What is CAP Sabbath/Sunday?

 A: Since 1972, the Civil Air Patrol Board of Governors has authorized the wearing the USAF blue-uniform or the CAP corporate equivalent to worship services during the first weekend of the month of December which corresponds with the 1 December anniversary of the creation of CAP.
 The weekend is called “CAP Sabbath/Sunday.”

 - Chaplain Corps News: https://capchaplain.com/2017/11/19/civil-air-patrol-sabbath-sunday-2017/

 Q: Are there restrictions regarding wearing jewelry and body piercings when wearing a CAP uniform?

 A: With the exception of earrings for women all members are prohibited from attaching, affixing, or displaying objects, articles, jewelry or ornamentation to or through the ear, nose, tongue, tooth/teeth, eye brows, lips, or any exposed body part (includes visible through the uniform or clothing).
 The prohibition applies while wearing the Corporate-style uniform and while in civilian attire in attendance at a CAP event, while in civilian attire on CAP duty, and while in civilian attire on a military installation when there with CAP activities.